The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 Day Trip from Cusco to Rainbow Mountain with Wayna Peru Expeditions

-On Day 6, I checked off another bucket list item of mine — a Rainbow Mountain Trek, also known as Vinicunca.
+On Day 6, I checked off another item on my bucket list: a Rainbow Mountain Trek, also known as Vinicunca.
 This varicolored mountain stands 16,000 feet above sea level and was discovered 5 years ago.
 I had a wonderful time doing a Rainbow Mountain tour with Wayna Peru Expeditions.

 Day 7 (Lima):